bradseefeld/countries_list/README.md

 ## Installation

-    gem "countries"
+    gem "countries_list"

 ## Configuration

-Countries works out of the box.
+CountriesList works out of the box.
 The below is optional.

-    Countries.configure do |config|
+    CountriesList.configure do |config|
       config.locale = :en # Use english country names (default)
       config.priority = [:us, :ca, :au] # Copy these countries to the top of the list end

     # Provide a custom list of countries
-    Countries.configure do |config|
+    CountriesList.configure do |config|
       config.locale = :fr
       config.file_path = File.join(Rails.root.to_s, "config", "locales", "countries_fr.yml")
     end